8 Science-Backed Things You Can Do Now To Help You Live Longer

 Regular exercise confers a slew of life-extending benefits, starting with helping you achieve a healthy weight, which has positive effects on nearly every aspect of your health.
 A recent study found that people with bigger waistlines and a high body mass index (BMI) in their 60s had greater signs of brain aging six years later.
 Specifically, people with bigger waists and higher BMIs were more likely to have thinning in the cortex area of the brain.

-The good news: Many of the suggestions mentioned above (nutrient-rich diet low in refined carbs, getting plenty of sleep, engaging in daily movement) go a long way in curbing chronic stress that could speed the aging process.
+Many of the suggestions mentioned above (nutrient-rich diet low in refined carbs, supplementation, getting plenty of sleep, engaging in daily movement) go a long way in curbing chronic stress that could speed the aging process.
 In addition to these, consider deep breathing, yoga, meditation, or seeing a therapist.